Schafkopf: Optional contracts

-Part of the rich culture of Schafkopf is the diverse range of optional contracts that may be 'bolted on' to the basic structure of classic or 'pure' Schafkopf.
-These contracts are rarely found at tournaments but have a permanent place in many places where Schafkopf is played for leisure.
-The ranking of the most common optional contracts is shown in the adjacent table alongside the standard contracts from pure Schafskopf (* = classification regionally very different).
+Part of the rich culture of Schafkopf is the diverse range of optional contracts that may be added to classic or 'pure' Schafkopf.
+These contracts are rarely allowed in tournaments, but have a permanent place in many places where Schafkopf is played for leisure.
+The ranking of the most common add-on contracts is shown in the table alongside the standard Schafkopf contracts (* = classification regionally very different).

 Special partnership contracts

 Hochzeit

-A player who has only one trump, may place it face down on the table and offer a Hochzeit ("Wedding").
+A player with only one trump, may place it face down on the table and offer a Hochzeit ("Wedding" or "Marriage").
 The player who picks up the card first (the dealer invites them to do so in clockwise order) passes a non-trump card face down in exchange to the "suitor" (Hochzeiter) and becomes the partner.
-In the variant Bauernhochzeit ("Farmer's Wedding"), also called Doppelhochzeit ("Double Wedding"), two cards are exchanged.
+In the variant Bauernhochzeit ("Farmers' Wedding"), also called Doppelhochzeit ("Double Wedding"), two cards are exchanged.

-The rules for Hochzeit vary slightly from region to region.
-For example, the rules may stipulate that the wedding card must be placed face up on the table or may only be allowed if all players have passed.
-In the (very rare) case that two players hold only one trump each, a Double Wedding is also possible.
+The rules vary slightly from region to region.
+For example, they may stipulate that the wedding card must be placed face up on the table or may only be allowed if all players have passed.
+In the (rare) case that two players hold only one trump each, a Double Wedding is also possible.
 The declaring team is the pair that announced the first Wedding.